nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/source-api.md

 ### Response

-Response is a JSON array of source objects:
+Response is a JSON array of partial source objects.
+The full source object containing parameters like `faqs`, `indexedUrls`, `warnsList`, `carbonFiles`, etc, can be fetched with the get source endpoint using the returned `id`s.

 ```json
 [